vkern/Digital-Safety-for-Open-Researchers/README.md

 + Editing access will be removed.
 + Questionable edits will be evaluated by the editorial board and potentially removed.

+We could use your help with the following:

++ Build out content for modules:
+  + Share your own story about a digital safety problem
++ Provide expertise on digital safety and law
++ Provide expertise on creating good education texts
++ Provide expertise on tools and practices for digital safety
++ Provide perspective from computer science, communication, journalism, activism, and other relevant fields
++ Share successful privacy expertise and teaching exercises relevant to the module topics
++ Contribute to our community agreement

 ## Why Contribute to This Project?